alexgraffeocohen/wiki-query/README v.2.txt

 ## To Run

 Change the filename in Line 103 of self.make_query from 'test.csv' to the name of your input file.
 Make sure that the file is located in the same directory as the script.
 The script will execute self.rest after each API call, regardless of the status of the row.
-The script is designed so that rows are appended to normal.csv, missing_wiki.csv, multiple_wiki.csv, or missing_freebase.csv without overwriting any of the files should they already exist.
+The script is designed so that rows are appended to clean.csv, missing_wiki.csv, multiple_wiki.csv, or missing_freebase.csv without overwriting any of the files should they already exist.
 Keep that in mind when running the script multiple times, since this behavior could result in log files that you don't expect.

-## Walkthrough of self.make_query
+## Script Walkthrough

 	CSV.foreach('input.csv', options = { headers: true }) do |csv|